kddnewton/ripper-docs/README.md

 array << value
 ```

 The handler for this event accepts three parameters.
 The first and last represent the left- and right-hand side of the operation.
 The second parameter represents the operator being used.
-On most Ruby implementations, the operator is symbol (like `:+` or `:<<` for the examples above).
+On most Ruby implementations, the operator is a symbol (like `:+` or `:<<` for the examples above).
 However, on JRuby, it's an [op](#op) node which matches some other event handlers.

 ```ruby
 def on_binary(left, operator, right); end